enso-org/enso/doc/design/runtime/runtime.md

 - The grammar and semantics of any new constructs.
 - The types and semantics of any new library interfaces.

-## Textual Syntax Explanation
-This should explain how the new feature interacts with the textual syntax representation of Luna.
-It should touch on the same categories as above.

-## Graph Syntax Explanation
-This should explain how the new feature interacts with the graphical syntax for Luna.
-It should also touch on the same categories as above.

 # Drawbacks
 A description of why we _should not_ do this.
 Write this section as if you are